kwaaak/smoothstreams-playlist-generator/README.md

 First install the required dependencies through pip:
 `pip install -r requirements`

 View the help to see the switches.
-Most of the 'optional arguments' are actually required.
+The 'site' 'optional argument' is actually required.
 `python generate.py -h`

 ##### Example
-`python generate.py -site live247 -u USERNAME -p PASSWORD -q hd -sv d71 --time-shift 7`
+Generate a fully functional playlist that you can 'plug and play' `python generate.py -site live247 -u USERNAME -p PASSWORD -q hd -sv d71 --time-shift 7`

+Generate a playlist without specifying a username and password.
+This can be used in the case of generating a playlist for another user and allows one to manually find and replace `REPLACE_ID` and `REPLACE_PASS` with their user id and hashed password
+`python generate.py -site live247 -q hd -sv d71 --time-shift 7`
+Stream URLs look like: `rtmp://d77.smoothstreams.tv:2935/view/ch50q1.stream?u=REPLACE_ID&p=REPLACE_PASS`

 ````
 usage: generate.py [-h] -s {live247,mystreams,starstreams,mma-tv} -u USERNAME